junxit/us-congress-bills-113/bill.md

 - **(1)** According to the United States Census Bureau’s 2013 international figures, 1 person in 12—or close to 900,000,000 people—is a girl or young woman age 10 through 24.
 - **(2)** The data also asserts that young people are the fastest growing segment of the population in developing countries.
-- **(3)** Even though most countries do have birth registration laws, every year 51,000,000 children under 5 are not registered at birth, most of whom are girls.
+- **(3)** Even though most countries do have birth registration laws, nearly one-third of all children under the age of 5 worldwide have never had their births registered.
+Moreover, an estimated 45 percent of children under the age of 5 worldwide (about 290 million children) do not possess a birth certificate.
 - **(4)** A nationally recognized proof of birth is the key to determining a child’s citizenship, nationality, place of birth, parentage and age, without which a passport, drivers license, or national identification card are impossible to obtain.
-The lack of such documentation prevents girls and women from officially participating in and benefitting from the formal economic, legal, and political sectors in their countries.
+Those who lack such documentation are often prevented from officially participating in and benefitting from the formal economic, legal, and political sectors in their countries.
-- **(5)** Without the ability to gain employment and identification necessary to participate officially in these sectors, women and girls are confined to the home and left unpaid and often-invisible members of society.
+- **(5)** The lack of birth registration among girls worldwide is particularly concerning as it exacerbates their disproportionate vulnerability to trafficking, child marriage, and lack of access to health and education services.
+- **(6)** A lack of birth registration among women and girls can also aggravate what in many places amounts to an already reduced ability to seek employment, participate in civil society or purchase or inherit land and other assets.
-- **(6)** Girls undertake much of the domestic labor needed for poor families to survive: carrying water, harvesting crops, tending livestock, caring for younger children, and doing chores.
+- **(7)** Girls undertake much of the domestic labor needed for poor families to survive: carrying water, harvesting crops, tending livestock, caring for younger children, and doing chores.
-- **(7)** Accurate assessments of access to education, poverty levels, and overall census activities are hampered by the lack of official information on women and girls.
+- **(8)** Accurate assessments of access to education, poverty levels, and overall census activities are hampered by the lack of official information on women and girls.
 Without this rudimentary information, assessments of foreign assistance and domestic social welfare programs cannot be accurately gauged.
-- **(8)** To ensure that women and girls are fully integrated into United States foreign assistance policies and programs, that the specific needs of girls are, to the maximum extent possible, addressed in the design, implementation, and evaluation of development assistance programs, and that women and girls have the power to effect the decisions that affect their lives, all girls should be counted and have access to birth certificates and other official documentation.
+- **(9)** To ensure that women and girls are fully integrated into United States foreign assistance policies and programs, that the specific needs of girls are, to the maximum extent possible, addressed in the design, implementation, and evaluation of development assistance programs, and that women and girls have the power to affect the decisions that affect their lives, all girls should be counted and have access to birth certificates and other official documentation.

 ## § 3.
 Statement of policy